-One way comes in the form of Hootsuite, a social media-scheduling tool that makes connecting with multiple social networks and followers easy.
+One way comes in the form of Hootsuite, a social media scheduling tool that makes connecting with multiple social networks and followers easy.
 All your company’s social networks are in once dashboard where you can schedule, track performance, and see what is and isn’t working for your campaign.
-Below is a screenshot from the Hootsuite website:

 3. Email Marketing

 If you’re not automating your email marketing campaigns, you’re doing yourself and your company a disservice.
 But automating your email campaign is much more than sending a mass email to all your leads.
 Segmenting is one of the most effective ways to get your message out to the right audience at the right time.

 That’s where email automation tools come into play.
 Here are some of the things you can expect from email promotion automation: